When you have symptoms suggestive of a carcinoid tumor, such as flushing, diarrhea, and/or wheezing

 A significantly increased level of serotonin in a person with carcinoid syndrome symptoms is suggestive but not diagnostic of a carcinoid tumor.
 In order to diagnose the condition, the tumor itself must be located, biopsied, and examined by a pathologist.
-The healthcare practitioner will frequently follow an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.
+The healthcare practitioner will frequently follow up an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.

-Someone may still have a carcinoid tumor even if the concentrations of serotonin and 5-HIAA are normal.
+You may still have a carcinoid tumor even if the concentrations of serotonin and 5-HIAA are normal.
 Some carcinoid tumors do not produce serotonin or only produce it intermittently.